 Sadhum was born in Peru and came to Utah in 2014.
 He attended Salt Lake Community College studying English and he worked for a wireless company as a manager from 2015 to 2019.
 As a manager and salesperson, he built up his customer service expertise.

 Rene Gifillan, Operations Coordinator

 Rene is the Operations Coordinator for UHPP.
-She graduated from the University of Utah with degrees in Health, Society, & Policy, and Psychology with a certificate in Qualitative Analysis in the spring of 2019.
+She graduated from the University of Utah with degrees in Health, Society, & Policy, and Psychology with a certificate in Quantitative Analysis in 2019.
 Her background includes a heavy emphasis on research, including studies on social factors of management for Type 1 diabetes, breast cancer research at Huntsman Cancer Institute, and global health research on hypertension in rural Ghana.
-She has been involved in community outreach and advocacy regarding gun violence and reproductive rights, and she is passionate about universal accessibility, especially regarding health care.
-She has always wanted to work in the broad field of health and she is very excited to join UHPP as Operations Coordinator and to help further UHPP’s mission of expanding health care coverage and helping community members get access to the care that they need.
-Outside of work, Rene loves hiking, camping, cycling, kayaking, and bringing her dog on as many adventures as she can.
-Email: firstname.lastname@example.org.
+She has been involved in community outreach and advocacy regarding gun violence prevention and reproductive rights, and she is passionate about universal accessibility, especially regarding health care.
+As a Type 1 diabetic of more than two decades, community health and affordable health care are central aspects to her work, volunteer, and personal life.
+Outside of work, you can find Rene hiking, decorating for Halloween all year round, or camping in her 1998 van.

 Sandrine Ingabire, Health Access Assister